particle-iot/docs/src/content/guide/getting-started/contributing.md

 ## Using GitHub

-During an episode of Particle Interactions, Christine and Will went over how to contribute to the repos.
-This video is below.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/JnI2VjXEAiU?t=17m11s" frameborder="0" allowfullscreen></iframe>

-If you're already a GitHub expert, no need to watch.
-Otherwise, go [here](https://guides.github.com/introduction/flow/index.html) to get a sense of GitHub flow.
+If you're new to GitHub expert, go [here](https://guides.github.com/introduction/flow/index.html) to get a sense of GitHub flow.
 We also suggest the [GitHub for Desktop](https://desktop.github.com/) application, which has a great built-in tutorial on forking, editing, merging, and creating a pull request.

 If you prefer the command line, here's an [extra fast tutorial](http://rogerdudler.github.io/git-guide/) on how to get started.
 Just make sure you [fork a repo to your GitHub account](https://help.github.com/articles/fork-a-repo/) before cloning your fork to edit on your local machine.